Adil-Iqbal/Personal-Projects/OOP tic-tac-toe/README.md

 # Object Oriented Tic-Tac-Toe

-### You can play it by [**clicking here!**](https://jsfiddle.net/mv1vr4yc/)
+### You can play it by [**clicking here!**](https://jsfiddle.net/mv1vr4yc/1/)

-You can resize the panes if the game boards are going off screen.
+You can resize the panes of JSFiddle if the game boards are going off screen.
 You can also hit the "Run" button in the top-left corner to play again.

 The game features: